Completion Time: Approximately 2 years

 In February 2018, the largest distributed-denial-of-service (DDoS) attack ever recorded affected GitHub, a repository of code and programming knowledge.
 The following week in early March, that record was broken by another DDoS attack.
 A similar incident recorded by Amazon Web Services in February 2020 broke that record.

 It’s not just the scale of threats that cybersecurity professionals today must deal with, but also the complexity.
 Over the past decade, the information security community has seen a rise in advanced persistent threats (APTs) — attacks that take place over a long period of time because the attacker is focused on collecting sensitive data for the duration of months and even years.
 These attacks utilize a mixture of hacking, malware, social engineering and other tactics to gain increased levels of access to sensitive systems; in 2019, multiple APTs were discovered targeting government organizations, consumers and businesses alike.

-The online Master of Engineering in Cybersecurity Analytics program prepares graduates to step to the forefront of cybersecurity and mitigate the damage caused by incidents like these, as well as classify attacks which experts have yet to identify.
+The STEM-based online Master of Engineering in Cybersecurity Analytics program prepares graduates to step to the forefront of cybersecurity and mitigate the damage caused by incidents like these, as well as classify attacks which experts have yet to identify.

 A Cybersecurity Curriculum for Problem Solvers

 The online master’s in cybersecurity analytics offers practical experience using cybersecurity and analytics tools to identify and mitigate damage from an array of cyberthreats.
 The curriculum comprehensively covers traditional methods for intrusion detection and assessing information security risks, while also canvassing new approaches such as semantic analysis of open-source intelligence (e.g., social media).

 Some of the key areas covered in the curriculum include: